rsdbhamre/Lalaland/Readme.md

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Games\Wabbajack`.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

-#### Downloading and Installing AVO
+#### Downloading and Installing LL

 Downloading and installing AVO can take a while depending on your internet connection and computer.
-To install AVO, complete the following steps.
+To install LL, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
+2. Check the 'Show unofficial lists' box on the top right.
-2. Press the download button on AVO and wait for it to download.
+3. Press the download button on LL and wait for it to download.
-3. Set the installation folder to be somewhere like C:\Games\AVO. **Do not install it to your desktop or downloads folder.**
+4. Set the installation folder to be somewhere like C:\Games\Lalaland. **Do not install it to your desktop or downloads folder.**
-4. The download location does not need to be on a SSD but it makes installing a bit faster
+5. The download location does not need to be on a SSD but it makes installing a bit faster
-5. Press the play button to begin.
+6. Press the play button to begin.
-6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
+7. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.
-7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
+8. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

 ##### Problems with installation